Stanford-SkyRunners/james-code/README.md

 - Use port **8001** for WebSocket
 - Use port **8000** for REST API
 - LED control is optional (set `enabled: true` to use)
+- **Device section**: Customize device name, location, and metadata (optional)
+  - `name`: Human-readable device name shown in backend
+  - `location`: Physical location of the device
+  - `metadata`: Any custom key-value pairs for your use case

 ---